Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 Would I use Trae again?
 Yes.
 Would I rely on it without checking the output?
 No.

 That is the right balance.
-Trae is a powerful tool for accelerating development, but human review is still essential.
-If you use it with clear instructions, strong project context, and careful testing, it can be a very useful AI coding partner.
+Trae is a useful tool for accelerating development, but human review is still essential.
+If you use it with clear instructions, strong project context, and careful testing, it can be a very capable AI coding partner.

 Frequently asked questions